aderas2/cde_Data_Engineering_Fundamentals_Assignment/README.md

 Four primary data channels serve as the inputs for the complaint: social media, Call logs, SMS info, and Web forms.
 In this pipeline, all incoming channels are centralized into a single ingestion checkpoint rather than managing separate batch pipelines for different data sources.

 2.2 Ingestion Strategy
-Ingestion is streaming – for Real time capture of events.
+Ingestion is streaming â€“ for Real time capture of events.
 Rather than handling call logs on a delayed batch schedule, all four channels feed into this continuous collection point to ensure immediate event availability and resolving any compliant in real time.
 The data collected in this complaint activity are of two types:
 * SMS, Call & SM events are unstructured.
 * Web form is structured.